HonbraDev/cmd/docs/index.md

 * Reimplemented the old interface, but with some changes

 ## Update 1.0
-A new reworked UI, but too small
+* A new reworked UI, but too small
-New help feature is no longer in notepad, but in the program directly Custom window resize
+* New help feature is no longer in notepad, but in the program directly
+* Custom window resize
-Added optimize
+* Added optimize
-Removed old features / commands, because I lost the files :(
+* Removed old features / commands, because I lost the files :(

+# Old web
+My old web (which is no longer updated) is accesable [here](http://honbraofficial.github.io/projects/cmd.html)